 7.1 Cost structure

-• Factors affecting assembly cost – several factors can affect the price of PCB assembly.
+• Factors affecting assembly cost – several factors can affect the price of SMT).
+This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB assembly.
 They include thickness, the number of layers, impedance control, the weight of copper, and silkscreen color, to mention but a few.

 • Labor cost – of course, labor prices will have an impact on the overall cost of the PCB.
 The amount of money paid to the workforce will determine the value of the PCB.